Wavegarden: 2016 Second Wavegarden Lagoon opens in USA

 Opening of the second public surfing facility featuring a Wavegarden Lagoon in Austin, Texas.

 2016-2017 Construction of First Wavegarden Cove demo model

 Construction of the first Wavegarden Cove demo facility, a new generation technology capable of making up to 1000 waves per hour.
 The modular electro mechanical system marks a departure from the wavefoil system and its limitations of wave frequency and variety.
-Wave settings are adjustable with the aid of a customized software program and a push button control panel.
-Offering an infinite variety of waves for all surfing levels, the highest user capacities and highest energy efficiency and an authentic surf experience, this patented technology is now referred to as the of best artificial wave technology in the world.
+Wave settings are adjustable with the aid of a customized software program and a push-button control panel.
+Offering an infinite variety of waves for all surfing levels, the highest user capacities, and the highest energy efficiency, and an authentic surf experience, this patented technology is now referred to as the best artificial wave technology in the world.

 2019 42 module first full-size Wavegarden Cove opens in Bristol, England

-The world’s first commercial Wavegarden Cove facility opened to the public: The Wave Bristol, England, UK.a £25 million project, based in Easter Compton.
+The world’s first commercial Wavegarden Cove facility opened to the public: The Wave Bristol, England, UK.
+A £25 million project, based in Easter Compton.